 - Whether you wish to complete a compensated or altruistic surrogacy

 - What you are looking for in intended parents

 - Why surrogacy sounds like an amazing option for you

 - Whether you have identified intended parents or will need to find them through an agency

-Only after you have completed these three important steps can you start the practical process of becoming a surrogate mother: finding intended parents, completing a legal contract, undergoing the medical process and, eventually, delivering a healthy baby.
-Just as they will guide you through the initial steps of becoming a surrogate, your surrogacy professional should also guide you through these final steps of the surrogacy process after you are officially approved to become a surrogate.
+Just as they will guide you through the initial steps of becoming a surrogate, your surrogacy professional should also guide you through these final steps of the surrogacy process once you are officially approved to become a surrogate.